SmartStandards/Snowflake44/readme.md

 - True PascalCase (first letter uppercase)
 - Max.
 12 characters (each uppercase character occupies 2 places).
 - If used as (primary) key: It's value must be stable forever (never to be renamed).

+## Recommended Practices

+- Never persist a token, never pass it as argument.
+Use the integer representation.
+- In a human readable context, a token should be put into square brackets (e.g. [HelloWorld]), just to look different from regular (friendly) names.
+- When using tokens as technical names (file names, database, etc.), do not put them into square brackets.

 # EncodedToken Internals